grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 ```

 Within the backticks, any character may appear except a backtick.
-A backtick can be included by concatenating a double-quoted string that contains a backtick using `+`.
+You can include a backtick by concatenating a double-quoted string that contains a backtick using `+`.

 A multiline raw string is interpreted exactly as written.